-What defines a very good experience and how do you connect your One Reader to it?
+What defines a great experience for your one reader?
 Ask your audience.
-Converting content and copywriting starts with audience research.
+Content marketing and copywriting start with audience research.

-The first step of converting is getting your audience’s attention and the only way to get it is to walk a mile in their shoes.
-Listen to your One Reader.
-Personalize your content marketing/copywriting for different segments of your audience and you’ll convert more people.
+The first step of copywriting is getting your audience’s attention; the only way to get it is to walk a mile in their shoes.
+Listen to your one reader.
+Personalize your copywriting for different segments of your audience, and you’ll convert more people.

-Insights into your buyer’s journey allow you to speak to them directly.
+Insights into your buyer’s journey allow you to speak to them directly at each stage.
+Learning about their motivations and anxieties will have you speaking your one reader’s language.
 Understanding their desires inspires action.
-Learning about their motivations and anxieties will have you speaking your One Reader’s language.
-Use their words to communicate to your audience how your product makes them a better version of themselves.
+Use their words to communicate how your product makes them a better version of themselves.

 McDonald’s used audience research to make significant changes.